Australian Stuttering Treatment Centre

 -

-describing the evidence for, and having an understanding of, treatments that may be used
+Describe the evidence for, and have an understanding of, treatments that may be used

 -

-gaining experience in problem solving some of the clinical issues encountered.
+Gain experience in problem solving some of the clinical issues encountered